GetThatFlightOut/GTFO-BE/README.md

 ## What it does

 This project part of a Service-Oriented Architecture (SOA) application.
-The Weather-API serves as an intermediary, or microservice, from the Open Weather API and the GTFO-BE repo.
+The GTFO-BE serves as an intermediary, or microservice, from the GTFO-FE repo and the Weather-API and Flight-API repos.

-## How to Install Weather-API
+## How to Install GTFO-BE
 ## API Contract

 * Link to see the examples in real-time